f5devcentral/f5-agility-labs-waf/docs/class3/labinfo/labinfo.rst

 components have been included in your lab environment:

 -  1 x Ubuntu Linux 18.04 client
--  1 x F5 BIG-IP VE (v15.1.0.1) running Advanced WAF, Ip Intelligence & Threat Campaigns
+-  1 x F5 BIG-IP VE (v15.1.0.1) running Advanced WAF with Ip Intelligence & Threat Campaigns Subscription Services.
 -  1 x Ubuntu Linux 18.04 server

 The following table lists VLANS, IP Addresses and Credentials for all